 - Source code changes can break the current business logic and cause additional bugs.
 Early bug detection by means of continuous integration and unit tests decreases the cost of bug fixing.
-In other words, each new feature requires implementation of new tests and improvement of already created tests.
+In other words, each new feature requires the implementation of new tests and improvement of already created tests.

 - Team velocity depends not only on developers’ skills but also on the team life cycle.
-Moreover, same developer’s speed of development may vary in different teams.
+Moreover, the same developer’s speed of development may vary in different teams.
 So, taking into account and paying attention to: